supabase/terraform-provider-supabase/docs/tutorial.md

 Run `terraform -chdir=module apply`.
 Enter the ID of your Supabase project at the prompt.
 If your local TF state is empty, your project will be imported from remote rather than recreated.

-Alternatively, you may use the `terraform import ...` command without editing the resource file.
+Alternatively, you may use the `terraform import ...` command without editing the resource file, for example, `terraform import supabase_project.production abcdefghijklmnopqrst` will let Terraform import your existing project, where `abcdefghijklmnopqrst` is your project's `Reference ID`.
+After which, running `terraform plan -out plan.out` may help you verify that your infrastructure matches the configuration.

 ## Configuring a project